jpsm83/restaurant-pos-OLD/backlogErrors.md

 supplierGoods - DONE
 businessGoods - DONE
 promotions - DONE
 orders - DONE
-- can have employeeId or customerId, or even better, could by orderById for both

 purchases - DONE
 inventories - DONE
 notifications - DONE